 Step 6: Set out responsibilities and ownership

 Knowing who is responsible for cloud data protection is essential.
 This section should show which roles are responsible for protecting cloud applications.
-Show who has authority to add applications, make changes to cloud infrastructure, or migrate data from the cloud.
+Show who has the authority to add applications, make changes to cloud infrastructure, or migrate data from the cloud.

 This section should also document who is responsible for auditing the cloud security policy.
 Explain what information is logged, and who has access to this information.